Agile-Fleet-Management/Municipality_Fleet_Management/README.md

 2. **Build the Docker containers**

-    The project includes a `Dockerfile` for the web application and a `docker-compose.yml` file that defines the services (web app and database).
+    The project includes a `Dockerfile` for the web application and a `docker-compose.yml` file that defines the services ( app and database).

     ```bash
     docker-compose build